ARCHANAVALSANM/first-app/README.md

 Inputs allow components to share data.
 The direction of the data sharing is from parent component to child component.

+When adding a property binding to a component tag, we use the [attribute] = "value" syntax to notify Angular that the assigned value should be treated as a property from the component class and not a string value.

+if using ngfor import commonmodule

 # FirstApp

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.6.